 Because where there is sun, there are harmful UV rays.
 Always wear sunscreen.
 Your mother was not wrong.

-But also, body lotion because it is still the dry desert climate + the great moisture-sucking sponge that is winter.
+But also, some rich body lotion because it’s still the dry desert climate + the great moisture-sucking sponge that is winter.

 Refillable water bottle